Internationale Bachakademie Stuttgart

 With the moderated concert format “Hin und weg!”
 (Blown away) the Gaechinger Cantorey and Akademie Director Hans-Christoph Rademann embark on a direct dialogue with audiences at a wide variety of locations within Stuttgart.
 In each event there’s a Bach cantata which is performed, broken down into sections and explained, and finally put back together and performed again.
 At the end of this concert in dialogue format there is always a conversation between listeners and performers about the shared musical experience.

 The Internationale Bachakademie Stuttgart’s headquarters at Gänsepeterbrunnen in west Stuttgart, formerly the residence and business premises of the publisher Ferdinand Enke, was built in 1878/79 in the style of an Italian Renaissance palace.
 It is listed on the historical monuments register as a major example of Gründerzeit (early 1870s) architecture.
 Its architect Johann Wendelin Braunwald (b.
 1838 Creglingen – d.
 1889 Stuttgart) was a city councillor in Stuttgart.
-Before the building was taken over by the Bachakademie in 1983 it had to be extensively renovated.
-The concert hall, renovated in 2019, can accommodate approximately 200 chamber music or recital listeners and also serves as a rehearsal room for the Gaechinger Cantorey and the Stuttgart Chamber Orchestra, which is also based in the building.
+Before the building was taken over by the Bachakademie in 1984 it had to be extensively renovated.
+The concert hall, renovated in 2019, can accommodate approximately 200 chamber music or recital listeners and also serves as a rehearsal room for the Gaechinger Cantorey and the Stuttgarter Kammerorchester (Stuttgart Chamber Orchestra), which is also based in the building.
+Since 2021, the Kompetenzzentrum Kulturelle Bildung und Entwicklung Baden-Württemberg (Competence Center for Cultural Education and Development) has found its home under the roof of the Bachakademie.

 With its extensive collection of publications on Johann Sebastian Bach and the Bach family, the library of the Internationale Bachakademie Stuttgart is one of the most important music archives in south-west Germany.
 The principal aim of the library is to be able to offer a complete and continuously updated collection of all the publications relating to this subject.